PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-3.md

 Most of the thin sections show evidence of fracturing.
 Some, such as the example in **Figure 21**, are intensely fractured at the scale of a few millimeters.
 The rock more resembles finely shattered porcelain than soft sands that were deformed.
 This particular sample was taken in a tighter synclinal portion of the Monument fold.
 Again, in the absence of detailed orientation and timing data it is not possible to definitively determine the timing of these deformation features relative to the timing of the monoclinal folding.
 Nonetheless, all the evidence at this fold is consistent with folding of previously lithified sediments.

-{{% image `/img/2024/07/tonto3/Fig_21_MF-06.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_21_MF-06.png` %}}

-*Figure 21.* Interpretive line drawing of an example from the Monument fold of a heavily fractured coarse sandsto1e.
+**Figure 21.** Interpretive line drawing of an example from the Monument fold of a heavily fractured coarse sandsto1e.
 Many grains are fractured.
 Some fractures show offset, but others do not.
 This is an interpretation of a photograph in the Tapeats Supplement (Snelling, 2021: Appendix D – Locations and Petrographic Descriptions of Tapeats Sandstone Samples).
 Note that the blue material in this and following slides is resin impregnated during slide preparation showing open pores and fractures.
 Some fractures may have been induced during impregnation, but most are original.
 The light gray quartz in this and following slides represents original grains and cement as it is in many cases difficult to recognize in the difference, particularly for the smaller grains.
 This makes it difficult to demonstrate the relationship between the fractures and the cement, though the photograph suggests that the cementation took place prior to the fracturing.
 The sample location is near a synclinal axis with small faults nearby, suggesting that the factures on the slide were related to the deformation.
+{{% /image %}}

 Another example from the Matkatamiba Fold shows multiple generations of fractures (**Figure 22**).
 In this case we see rock that was fractured (possibly including pressure dissolution), later the fractures filled with iron oxides and then the rock fractured again, and the later fractures later filled with calcite.

-{{% image `/img/2024/07/tonto3/Fig_22_MFML-05.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_22_MFML-05.png`  %}}

-*Figure 22.* Siltstone from the Muav Limestone (52% quartz and K-feldspar) cut by fractures, primarily horizontal and vertical.
+**Figure 22.** Siltstone from the Muav Limestone (52% quartz and K-feldspar) cut by fractures, primarily horizontal and vertical.
 The horizontal fractures formed first and often filled with iron-oxide material.
 Vertical fractures are mostly filled with calcite (stained pink) and offset the horizontal fractures.
 This is an interpretive line drawing of a photograph in the Muav Formation Supplement (Snelling, 2022a: Appendix E – Locations and Petrographic Descriptions of Muav Formation Samples).
+{{% /image %}}

 3. Is there evidence of internal destruction of grains?